Saturday, August 15, 2015

 Family Outing to Libbey's Birthplace - Scott Libbey made frequent trips to

-the beloved site of his birth at Mount Blue, the 3,000-foot peak which is
+the beloved site of his birth at Mount Blue, the 3,000-foot peak that is

 now the focal point of Mount Blue State Park at Weld, 15 miles northwest